-Er, this is totally different from what I had in mind, but I’m extremely excited because this is a completely new adventure I was not expecting to have during my RTW.
+Er, this is different from what I had in mind, but I’m extremely excited because this is an entirely new adventure I was not expecting to have during my RTW.
 Plus, I will hopefully achieve my dream of hiking Kilimanjaro!

 So, when am I leaving?
-March 2 2012.
+March 2, 2012.
 Far enough to allow me to save all the money I think I need (plus, paying off my credit cards… ugh), but close enough to feel it like it’s almost about to happen.
-Just 9 months to go!
+Just nine months to go!